in freshened hearts.

 - Corporeal resurrection of Jesus: From the funeral to the ascension.

-> - Spiritual resurrection of Jesus: The poet goes twenty minutes into the future, or rather a thousand years, with Akadiel as a spiritual guide.
-So, bu 2845, it will turn out alright, or what?
+- Spiritual resurrection of Jesus: The poet goes 20 Minutes into the Future, or rather a thousand years, with Akadiel as a spiritual guide.
+So, by 2845, it will turn out alright, or what?

->

-> This poem contains examples of these tropes:
+This poem contains examples of these tropes:

 - Adam and Eve Plot: Well yeah, starring Adam and Eve.
 The original story is subverted because it is Adam who starts it, not Eve.

 - Aerith and Bob: The aions all carry Hebraic-sounding names, some of them possibly made from Hebraic roots: Akadiel, Abiriel, Ohebiel.
 Abiriel doubles as Phuniel because of his inner struggles.
 In version A, we also find Cajahel and Obaddon (the last one to be recognized as "Abaddon").

 - Akadiel means the firstborn of spirits, Ohebiel translates as "ensouled of Love".